 Once we saw a lot of people responding in that, “Hey, my friend,” or, “My teacher,” or, “My colleague, sent me this newsletter”.

 It became pretty apparent that the way that we were growing was people enjoying it and just sharing it with other people organically.

-So that kinda built the philosophy of if people, out of the goodness of their heart, they enjoy the content and they’re sharing it, what would happen if we also incentivize them with rewards that kind of super-charge this referral process?
+So that kinda built the philosophy of if people, out of the goodness of their heart, they enjoy the content and they’re sharing it, what would happen if we also incentivize them with referral rewards that kind of super-charge this referral marketing process?